 Canola seed and seedlings are vulnerable to a broad range of pathogens.
-Fungicide seed treatments protect canola from the most common seedling disease-causing fungi, including Rhizoctonia solani and various species from the fusarium and pythium families.
-Without treatment, canola seedlings are at much higher risk of seed rots, seedling blight and damping off.
+Fungicide seed treatments can protect canola from the most common seedling disease-causing fungi, including Rhizoctonia solani and various Fusarium and Pythium species.
+Without fungicide seed treatments, canola seedlings are at much higher risk of seed rots, seedling blight and damping off.
 Learn more about root rots.

-The seed treatments in widespread use for canola in Canada include an insecticide component to protect canola from flea beetles in the first 14 to 35 days, depending on the insecticide active ingredient and rate.
-Seed treatment is an effective way to provide this protection because flea beetles are widespread across the Prairies and canola seedlings are vulnerable to feeding damage.
+Insecticide seed treatments are widely used for canola in Canada.
+They can protect canola from flea beetles in the early growth stages depending on the insecticide active ingredient, rate and environmental conditions.
+Seed treatment is an effective way to provide protection because flea beetles are widespread across the Prairies and canola seedlings are vulnerable to feeding damage.
 High flea beetle populations can wipe out a crop quickly, sometimes even before a grower can respond with a foliar treatment.
 Seed treatments mitigate the risks associated with relying solely on foliar control, namely timing, coverage, and weather conditions such as rain or wind.

 Additional research data has shown that research plots planted with insecticide seed treatment had six to 43 per cent more plants (24 per cent more plants on average) and resulted in up to a 46 per cent yield increase (16 per cent average yield increase) over non-treated plots.
 On a per field basis, seed treatments use less insecticide than a foliar spray because only the seed is coated, not a lot of other surrounding area.
 And seed treatments will limit damage to non-target and pollinator species 3.

-Since canola plant establishment is so important and because canola seed is so valuable, fungicide and insecticide seed treatments are an economical way to provide the protection young canola seedlings need to survive 5.
+Since canola plant establishment is so important and because canola seed is so valuable, fungicide and insecticide seed treatments are economical ways to provide the protection young canola seedlings need to survive 5.

-Seed treatments with fungicide and the registered low rate of insecticide show a consistent benefit for canola plant establishment and yield when compared to fungicide-only seed treatments and to untreated seed 6.
+Canola with fungicide and insecticide seed treatments show a consistent benefit for canola plant establishment and yield when compared to fungicide-only seed treatments and to untreated seed 6.
 This project also illustrated that a mix of treated and untreated seed could provide the same economic benefit, while reducing the pesticide load per acre.
 A mix of 2/3 treated and 1/3 non-treated provided the same economic return as 100 per cent insecticide treated seed.

 Seed treatments that provide the longest flea beetle protection usually provide the best seedling establishment, highest plant weight and highest seed yield.
 Differences among seed treatments were greater when flea beetle infestations were high than when infestations were low 5.

-Untreated seed is less available than treated seed.
-Nearly all new varieties, especially hybrids with herbicide tolerance systems, are only available as pre-treated certified seed.
-In fact, the most common insecticidal treatments (e.g. Helix, Prosper, Lumiderm, and Visivio) are for commercial treaters only.
+Currently all available canola hybrid seed is sold pre-treated (with a seed treatment).
+Seed treatment options in canola are almost exclusively registered for commercial treatment with a closed transfer system.
 A few varieties can be legally saved for a grower’s own use, but the grower would have to first check that they aren’t violating any legal obligations.
 Also, in addition to the insect and disease risks from planting untreated seed, research has demonstrated yield and economic advantages and agronomic disadvantages of growing farm-saved seed from hybrids rather than purchased hybrids 7.
 Therefore, planting certified treated seed is highly recommended.

 Starter fertilizer treatments